ur-whitelab/hoomd-tf/README.md

 train_op = optimizer.apply_gradients(capped_gvs)
 ```
 which will also prevent exploding gradients.
 Remember that if training something like a Lennard-Jones potential or other `1/r` potential that high gradients are possible.
 Use small learning rates and probably clip the grads.

-### Error handling

-Now that forking is not done, we should revert to using the hoomd error reporting mechanism

 ### Neighbor Lists